Bogdanisar/Septica/readme.txt

 In order to run the game follow the next steps:
 1) Download the Files folder.
-2) Run the compile.bat file or navigate to the folder using CMD and run the following commands:
+2) Run the compile.bat file or navigate to the folder using CMD and run the following commands only for the first time:

 mingw32-g++.exe -g -std=c++11 -ISDL\Mingw_dev_lib\include\SDL2 -c gameClass.cpp -o obj\gameClass.o
 mingw32-g++.exe -g -std=c++11 -ISDL\Mingw_dev_lib\include\SDL2 -c main.cpp -o obj\main.o